survivejs/webpack-book/manuscript/02_webpack_compared.md

 ![Brunch](images/brunch.png)

 Compared to Gulp, [Brunch](http://brunch.io/) operates on a higher level of abstraction.
-It uses a declarative approach similar to Webpack's.
+It uses a declarative approach similar to webpack's.
 To give you an example, consider the following configuration adapted from the Brunch site:

 ```javascript
 module.exports = {